Ajay2303/stock_prediction/README.md

 ## Credits

-This project was built by [Vimal Veeramani](https://github.com/vimalveeramani) and was based on the [Kaggle S&P 500 stock data](https://www.kaggle.com/camnugent/sandp500) dataset.
+This project was built by [Ajay](https://github.com/Ajay2303) and was based on the [Kaggle S&P 500 stock data](https://www.kaggle.com/camnugent/sandp500) dataset.

 ## License